 This is an incredible feature that many headphone manufacturers overlook altogether.
 I have to admit that I have a difficult time telling the different levels of stiffness apart, even when squeezing the pads with my fingers, but there is no mistaking the pads change the sound for the better.
 They feel comfortable and solid at the same time – if that makes any sense.

-Of course the modifications don’t stop there.
+Of course, the modifications don’t stop there.
 The whole headphones are disassembled and there is a lot of tinkering involved.
-Audio Zenith were kind of enough to share details in a private conversation, but I was also asked not to share it.
+Audio Zenith was kind of enough to share details in a private conversation, but I was also asked not to share it.
 The process does sound almost painfully cumbersome.
 It made me realize how convinced Audio Zenith are that the modification is worthy of all the troubles.

 Audio Zenith attached a “patent pending“ sticker on the inside of one of the hinges.
-I could not figure out what this actually refers to.
-I do think it is a bold move to take the product of another company, to tinker with it and then trying to put your own patent on it.
+I could not figure out what this refers to.
+I do think it is a bold move to take the product of another company, to tinker with it and then trying to put your patent on it.
 I’d prefer if the sticker were not there.

 Packaging & Accessories

 The review unit was sent across the sea and arrived safely in Europe.
 The outer boxing is by Oppo but rebranded to Audio Zenith with a sticker.
-It is definitely one of the lighter packaging you will find among high-end headphones.
+It is one of the lighter packagings you will find among high-end headphones.
 One could up the experience of unboxing with some more layers and fancy documentation.
 This would also distance the PMx2 better from the Oppo PM-2.

 As is the packaging, the accessories are also taken over from Oppo.
 The headphones come with two cables and a surprisingly portable carrying case.
 The case is only slightly larger than that of the portable PM-3 headphones and it features a similar jeans texture design and black zippers.
 The cover is a bit softer, though, and I don’t recommend to accidentally sit on it.
 It does make a great travel case, though.
 The centered Oppo logo has been covered by yet another Audio Zenith sticker.
 Due to the texture on the case, I think this sticker lacks grip and will be the first (or only one) that will come off eventually.